SweeD/swvim/README.md

 # Swvim

 Swvim is a little vim package.
-It's lightweight and rails development optimized.
+It's lightweight and optimized for rails development in terminal vim.

 ## Setup